Shelbyville, Tennessee: Higher education

 The Tennessee College of Applied Technology - Shelbyville is one of 46 institutions in the Tennessee Board of Regents System, the seventh largest system of higher education in the nation.
 This system comprises six universities, fourteen community colleges, and twenty-six technology centers.
-More than 80 percent of all Tennessee students attending public institutions are enrolled in a Tennessee Board of Regents institution.
+More than 80% of all Tennessee students attending public institutions are enrolled in a Tennessee Board of Regents institution.

 Shelbyville was the home of Turner College, a HBCU established in October 1885 with support from the Kentucky Annual Conference AME Church.
 Bishop Henry M. Turner was its founding leader, and eventually the school was renamed for him.
 A private school supported by local people, there was a high school, a normal school, an "industrial institute," and a Bible study institute included in the institution.
 Located in two brick buildings, between 1920 and 1924 the institution had 385 students.
 Apparently the fiscal support for the school didn't continue though, and in the late 1920s the "starving little school" was permanently closed.